MJaloui/NBA-Data-Lake/README.md

 -Click Run
 -You should see an output if you scroll down under "Query Results"

-### **What We Learned**
+### **Key Takeaways**
-1. Securing AWS services with least privilege IAM policies.
+✔️ Securing AWS services with least privilege IAM policies.

-2. Automating the creation of services with a script.
+✔️ Automating the creation of services with a script.

-3. Integrating external APIs into cloud-based workflows.
+✔️ Integrating external APIs into cloud-based workflows.

-### **Future Enhancements**
+### **Opportunities for Growth**
-1. Automate data ingestion with AWS Lambda
+🌱 Automate data ingestion with AWS Lambda

-2. Implement a data transformation layer with AWS Glue ETL
+🌱 Implement a data transformation layer with AWS Glue ETL

-3. Add advanced analytics and visualizations (AWS QuickSight)
+🌱 Add advanced analytics and visualizations (AWS QuickSight)